AISTLAB/SML/README.md

-# A Simulation of Machine Language by C
+# A Simulator of Machine Language by C
 > Learning How CPU Works from beginner.
 >
 > Start from deitel' C++ How to Program.